ComScore

 • Time Commitment: 1 hour, 15 minutes

-We were so entranced by the swoops of peanut butter frosting, we almost forgot there’s a rich, cinnamon-spiked chocolate cake underneath there.
+I was so entranced by the swoops of peanut butter frosting, I almost forgot there’s a rich, cinnamon-spiked chocolate cake underneath there.
+The spice level is super mild, so even picky eaters will ask for a second slice.

 11. Double Dark Chocolate Marshmallow Mint Chex Bars